 Choosing between school and work because of the need to financially support your family is a common coming-of-age for Pasifika children, writes Mariner Fagaiava-Muller.
+This story was originally published in September 2020.

 Edgar is a Year 13 student at De La Salle College, a decile-one school in Mangere East.